 Must do Brisbane: 6 ways to experience Mount Coot-tha

-What can I do there?
+So ,what can you do there?

-With over 12 kilometres specifically for riders they’re well maintained and have water-fill points and toilets at every car park.
+With over 12 kilometres specifically for riders, they’re well maintained and have water-fill points and toilets at every car park.
 Download the free MTB Guide and Trail Map here.

 The gruelling 12-kilometre loop that climbs over 200 metres is extremely popular with local riders.
 From sunrise to sunset the whirr of gears, the whistle of carbon fibre and the panting of cyclists can be heard taking on its twisting slopes.

 If you love running but get bored pounding the concrete and tarmac of the city, give trail running a go.
 The smell of gum trees, scampering wildlife, and dusty tracks (or muddy from Feb – April) all make for a totally different experience.
 There’s around 50 kilometres of tracks to explore with routes to satisfy all levels of fitness.
 Download the complete tracks guide here.

 Head out at sunrise and you’ll have only the cockatoos, pademelons and rays of sunlight breaking through the trees for company.
 Bliss.